S. Sushma v. Commissioner of Police: Proceedings

 The court mandated that both the petitioners and their parents undergo counseling with psychologist Ms. Vidya Dinakaran.

 Following the initial counseling session, the psychologist submitted a report on 28 April 2021.
 The report indicated that the petitioners possessed a clear understanding of their relationship and exhibited no doubts or confusion.
 It further stated that the petitioners expressed their desire to pursue education, work, and maintain communication with their parents.
 However, they expressed concerns that their parents might currently pressure them to separate, but they were willing to wait for their parents to comprehend their relationship.

 Regarding the parents, the psychologist's report revealed their primary concerns about societal stigma attached to the relationship and the potential consequences for their family.
 The report also highlighted the parents' anxieties about their daughters' safety and security.
 According to the report, the parents preferred their daughters to live celibate lives, viewing it as a more dignified option compared to being in a same-sex partnership.
 Additionally, the parents expressed confusion regarding matters such as lineage, adoption, and other typical aspects associated with heterosexual relationships, and how those would apply in the context of a same-sex relationship.

 The petitioners' counsel S. Manuraj appealed to the court to establish guidelines for cases of a similar nature.
 In an unprecedented step, in response to this request, Justice N Anand Venkatesh made the decision to undergo psycho-education before delivering a judgment on same-sex relationships.
 Justice approached psychologist Ms Vidya Dinakaran, seeking an appointment to gain a better understanding of these relationships and facilitate his personal growth in this regard.

-Law Enforcement Agencies

-NGO workers providing assistance to the queer community reported instances where police officers at different police stations refused to offer protection and, in some cases, even harassed both the queer individuals and the NGO workers supporting them.
-They highlighted that these actions occurred despite the interim order issued by the court on 7 June 2021.
-One excuse given by the police authorities for disregarding these individuals is the absence of an internal circular or notification issued by higher authorities within the Department.

-Interim Directions

-Complaints regarding Missing Queer Adults

-On 7 June 2021, the court directed the police that in cases where a complaint is received regarding a missing person, and subsequent investigation reveals that it involves consenting adults from the queer community, the police should promptly close the complaint after obtaining their statements, ensuring that no harassment is inflicted upon them.

-Segregation in Prisons

-On 7 June 2021, the court directed prison authorities to ensure the segregation of transgender and gender nonconforming prisoners from cis-men prisoners to prevent instances of sexual assault.
+Following this, he interacted with members of the LGBTQIA+ community, including doctors, NGO representatives and activists, to gain a deeper understanding of the issues affecting the community.
+In these consultations he was made aware of the various forms of discrimination, harassment and violence facing LGBTQIA+ community members and gender-nonconforming children in families, schools, colleges, workplaces, healthcare establishments and from law-enforcement.